timokoola/sharemore/README.md

 -----------

 This project now has:
-- Send to Kippt plugin (quick and with editing)
+- Send to Kippt plugin (quick)
 - Preferences view
 - Support for Android 4.0 and 4.1

 I expect there to be UX peculiarities and bugs still to iron out.
-Let's consider it an Beta for now.
-This app will be made available in Google Play early September as paid app, but app also will be always available as GPL software.
+Let's consider it a slightly relaxed Beta for now.

+There is a good Kippt client available in Play store, so I'll concentrate on other plugins whenever project is continued.

 Kippt Features
 --------------